 - Charging the stranger

 - A “muzzle punch” (if they’re wearing a muzzle)

 It’s important to remember that ALL dogs, regardless of whether they’re considered one of the most aggressive dog breeds or not, provide warnings before they bite.
 Choosing to overlook those warnings falls on you, NOT the dog.

 Most Aggressive Dog Breeds: Small Dogs

 - Chihuahua: Chihuahuas have dominant personalities.
 Many people love their loyalty, but it results in these tiny powerhouses snapping at anyone other than their chosen people.
 They DON’T like children, and they may not even tolerate your spouse.
-Early training is crucial if you don’t want to end up with a pint-sized tyrant.
+So early training is crucial if you don’t want to end up with a pint-sized tyrant.